Frequently asked questions

 Can I see the bison?

-During the free-roaming phase of the reintroduction, the herd will roam in Banff’s remote eastern slopes.
+The herd roams Banff’s remote eastern slopes.
 For experienced backcountry users travelling in this area, it may be possible to encounter free-roaming bison.
 Like all wildlife in national parks, chances to see wildlife are special, unpredictable and never guaranteed.

 It is also possible, but unlikely, that bison may be encountered at any time outside of the intended reintroduction zone.
 For information on safe-viewing practices for bison and other wildlife, please visit our website: parkscanada.ca/banff.